jjhester/hashicorp-activity4/performance-based-scenario.md

 * Vault Token
 : s.f7Ea3C3ojOYE0GRLzmhSG

-The AppRole auth method has been enabled on the `approle/` path with the following properties:
+The `approle/` path has the AppRole auth method enabled with the following properties:

 * Role Name
 : appy7